tolik518/factorion-bot/README.md

 InfluxDB is optional and can be removed if not needed.
 The `_EVERY` variables are optional and default to "1".
 They control how often posts/mentions are checked compared to comments.
-Setting them to "0" will result in a chrash.
+Setting them to "0" will result in a crash.

 ## Run the following command to install dependencies: